juancprzs/forBCV/forBCV/torchRNN/Instructions.md

 ## Instructions for torch-RNN
-This is some code we found about LSTMs, written by jcjohnson, whose git can be found at https://github.com/jcjohnson/torch-rnn, so, first of all:
+This is some code we found about LSTMs, written by jcjohnson (thank you jcjohnson!), whose git can be found at https://github.com/jcjohnson/torch-rnn, so, first of all:

 ```bash
 git clone https://github.com/jcjohnson/torch-rnn